 About

-I am Reader in Creative Writing (the UK version of Associate Professor) at the University of Chichester, where I teach fiction and creative non-fiction.
+I am Reader in Creative Writing (the UK version of Associate Professor, full title Dr Suzanne Joinson) at the University of Chichester, where I teach fiction and creative non-fiction.
 I have a particular interest in ‘Life Writing’.
 This might include letters, photographs, ephemera, lists, diaries, and any written or visual stuff that makes up a life story.
 I grew up in a hippie/alternative community, and as a result, I have almost no stuff remaining from my childhood.
 This led to a life-long obsession with archives or the lack of them.
-Here is one of a handful of photographs from the early days of hippie life in Crewe, Cheshire.
+Here is one of a handful of photographs from the early days in Crewe, Cheshire.
 I’m the moody little one.

 The weird combination of growing up in a very working-class environment (a ‘council estate’** in Crewe), as well as a counter-culture community (the Divine Light Mission led by Guru Maharaj Ji, as he was known then), has led me to explore class, displacement and place in my writing.

 I won the New Writing Ventures Award for Creative Non-Fiction for a piece of creative non-fiction about letters found in Deptford Market.
-I am currently a Fellow in National Life Stories at the British Library, where I’m exploring the way life and domestic ephemera (shopping lists, catalogues, photo albums …) intertwine with the artistic legacy of a number of unsung female English artists.
+I was a Fellow in National Life Stories at the British Library (2022-22), exploring the way life and domestic ephemera (shopping lists, catalogues, photo albums …) intertwine with the artistic legacy of a number of unsung female English artists.
+I sometimes record oral history interviews for the British Library Artists’ Lives archive.

 I worked in the British Council Literature Department before writing and academia, travelling widely in the Middle East, South East Asia, China, Russia and Europe.
 I love to nurture conditions that my Welsh grandmother called hiraeth* and my Irish grandmother called ‘running away’.
 I’ve spoken at events including Hay Festival, Edinburgh Literature Festival, and Hay Segovia.
 I often chair panels and talks and I run creative writing workshops locally with partners such as the NHS or museums.

 Things that matter: I contribute to my local green party because the planet is on fire.
 My family is a mosaic of neuroatypical individuals and we explore this together.
-I’m always ready to hop on a train, and I really love the South Downs.
+I’m always ready to hop on a train - will travel anywhere! - but likewise, I love home and the South Downs.

-For updates: twitter @suzyjoinson or Instagram @suzyjoinson or subscribe to my newsletter ‘Car Boot Sale Notes’ below.
+For updates: Instagram @suzyjoinson or subscribe to my newsletter below.

 *Welsh word for homesickness/longing/melancholia